tno2007/co.za.iriesoft.workwiki/Cache.md

 To see the actual error, enable 'OBDC Logging' checkbox in the ODBC configuration.

+### ERROR #6026: Gateway: Cannot allocate statement.: ,ZILLEGAL VALUE
+---

+The ODBC name may not have been created/configured yet.
+Check the the server/pc on which the Cache server run, has a ODBC defined.

 ### \<UNDEFINED>^DW.Modules.Pmi.Person.1 *resultSet
 ---
 You may have variabled set in your debugger 'watch'.